Answers to Quiz

 age.

-that contacted raw meat in hot, soapy water
+board or utensil that contacted raw meat in

 8. Use separate cutting boards for